 The Company assesses these assumptions with its projected long-term plans of growth and prevalent industry standards.
 The discount rate is based on the government securities yield.

-Sensitivity of significant assumptions used for valuation of defined benefit obligations:
+Sensitivity of significant assumptions used for or valuation of f defined benefit obligations